 It would be stating the obvious to say how much the novel coronavirus has shaken things up for the country and sent a ripple effect into the foreseeable future.
-What many are seeing, as COVID-19 takes its toll, is that consumers are rethinking the health plan decisions they made in the fall of 2019 and considering whether their health care elections are as extensive as they should be during a global pandemic.
+What many are seeing as COVID-19 takes its toll is consumers beginning to rethink the health plan decisions they made in the fall of 2019, and consider whether their health care elections are as extensive as they should be during a global pandemic.
 Affordable health care is a must-have due to increasing medical costs, and that’s why the IRS is giving employees and employers a shot at a mid-year health plan enrollment do-over.

 Health Insurance Plan Changes Are Allowed Mid-Year in 2020

 This IRS announcement comes after employer groups requested that employees be allowed to make changes to their health plan in the middle of the year.
 This new mid-year enrollment can benefit those who initially opted not to enroll in a plan, as they would now be able to do so, and to cancel current coverage and seek affordable health care alternatives or switch from one type of health care plan to another.